LaurentDardenne/Log4Posh/Docs/fr-FR/Initialize-Log4NetScript.md

 # Initialize-Log4NetScript

 ## SYNOPSIS
-Initializes the default Log4Net repository
+Initializes the default Log4Net repositor
+This fonction is obsolete, use the 'Initialize-Log4Net' function instead.

 ## SYNTAX